alanspindler/AmazonPriceTracker/README.md

 Limitações

-    A implementação atual é específica para a Amazon Brasil.
+    A implementação atual é específica para a lojas do Brasil.

 Contribuindo